-- "How much money are consumers willing to spend on my products?" - "What is the average purchase frequency in my category?"

-Risk mitigation

-- · "Which of my customers are cross-shopping?
-Which brands are they evaluating?" - "Which of my competitor's products are selling the most on Amazon?
-What other marketplaces is my competitor using to sell their product?"
+Strategy formation "How can I get more visibility on Amazon?"
+"On which marketplaces or first-party websites do personal care products convert better?"
+Revenue maximization "How much money are consumers willing to spend on my products?"
+"What is the average purchase frequency in my category?"
+Risk mitigation "Which of my customers are cross-shopping?
+Which brands are they evaluating?"
+"Which of my competitor's products are selling the most on Amazon?
+What other marketplaces i my competitor using to sell their product?"